Accident Work: Will a return to work affect my UK accident at work compensation claim?

 You will find that sitting for long periods puts a lot of pressure on your spine, so you could risk a much protracted recovery period or a worsening of your injury.

 As your employer was responsible for your original accident it might be that an aggravation due to sitting is also your employer’s responsibility, but in theory this would be a separate claim.

-2. The effect on the level of compensation you might recover in an accident at work claim if you return to work too soon
+2. The effect on the level of compensation you might recover for a workplace injury claim if you return to work too soon

 If you chose to return to work against your GP recommendations you might find that you bear some or all of the responsibility for a worsening of your injury.